With Self-Driving Car Technology, Who Pays for Accidents?

 To stay safe on the road, you should obey all traffic signals and use defensive driving habits such as double-checking mirrors before merging and looking both ways again before turning, but you can’t force everyone else to follow the same safe practices.
 And you certainly can’t ensure that a computer is driving safely.
 That’s up to the company that designed the car.

-If you are injured by a self-driving car, contact us so we can help you with your case.
+If you are injured by a self-driving car in Arizona, contact us so we can help you with your case.